Donald Trump's 13 rounds of golfing costs taxpayers an eye-watering amount, claims report

 Moreover, a Coast Guard vessel remains stationed off the beach in the Atlantic.
 Other expenses include local law enforcement and explosive-sniffing dogs, the report mentions.

-Interestingly, security has been upped greatly following the two assassination attempts on the President during the 2024 campaign.
+Interestingly, security has been upped greatly following the two assassination attempts on the president during the 2024 campaign.

-On Saturday, March 8, police confirmed that they were investigating an incident of vandalism at Donald Trump’s Turnberry golf resort in Scotland, according to Unilad.
+On Saturday, March 8, police confirmed that they were investigating an incident of vandalism at Trump’s Turnberry golf resort in Scotland, according to Unilad.

 Donald Trump takes Air Force One to the Daytona 500